vivid-inc/ash-ra-template/art/README.md

 <a name="requirements"></a>
 ## Requirements

-Clojure is tested on:
+ART is tested on:

-- Clojure 1.9.0 and newer, for [spec](https://clojure.org/guides/spec), and because it is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolution capability.
+- Clojure 1.10.0 and newer
-- Java LTS releases 8, 11, 17.
-Starting with Java 8, because it strikes a good balance between wide adoption and long-term stability.
+- Java LTS releases 8, 11, 17

 <a name="quickstart"></a>
 ## Quick Start